-Family or friends can contact headspace on behalf of a young person if the young person gives consent.
+Family or friends can make an appointment on behalf of a young person, if the young person consents to the appointment.

-If a young person is not yet ready to access headspace services, family or friends are welcome to contact us to learn how we can help and what resources are available.
+If a young person is not yet ready to access headspace services, family or friends are welcome to contact headspace Darwin to learn how we can help and what resources are available.
 We are able to provide advice on how to care for a young person experiencing a mental health difficulty and how to help them engage in services.